 The actuarial data in this section was determined by MFPRSI's actuarial services provider, HUB International ("HUB").
-The information in this section presents a portion of the annual actuarial valuation, which was determined in accordance with Iowa Code Chapter 411.
-The complete actuarial valuation report as of July 1, 2023, can be accessed on the retirement system's website, www.mfprsi.org.
+The information in this section presents a portion of the annual actuarial valuation, which was determined in accordance with lowa Code Chapter 411.
+The complete actuarial valuation report as of July 1, 2024, can be accessed on the retirement system's website, www.mfprsi.org.

-The costs developed and presented in this section are based on asset values as of June 30, 2023, member census data as of July 1, 2023, and current retirement system provisions, all of which were supplied by MFPRSI.
+The costs developed and presented in this section are based on asset values as of June 30, 2024, member census data as of July 1, 2024, and current retirement system provisions, all of which were supplied by MFPRSI.

-The purposes of the actuarial valuation are the following:
+The purposes of the actuarial valuation are:

 - 1. To determine the normal contribution rate that is payable by the cities under Chapter 411 of the Code of Iowa; - 2.
 To determine the funded status of the retirement system; and - 3.
-To provide information relating to the disclosure requirements of the Governmental Accounting Standards Board (GASB) Statement No. 67 Financial Reporting for Defined Benefit Pension Plans (an amendment of GASB Statement No. 25).
+To provide information relating to the disclosure requirements of the Governmental Accounting Standards Board (GASB) Statement No. 67 - Financial Reporting for Defined Benefit Pension Plans (an amendment of GASB Statement No. 25).

-All costs and liabilities were determined in accordance with generally accepted actuarial principles and procedures and are based on the actuarial assumptions and methods prescribed by the Board in accordance with Iowa Code Section 411.5.10-11.
-The information supplied in this section is accurate and the assumptions are reasonably related to both MFPRSI's experience and its reasonable expectations under the retirement system in the opinion of HUB.
+All costs and liabilities were determined in accordance with generally accepted actuarial principles and procedures and are based on the actuarial assumptions and methods prescribed by the Board of Trustees in accordance with Iowa Code Section 411.5.10-11.
+The information supplied in this section is complete and accurate and the assumptions are reasonably related to the experience of MFPRSI and to reasonable expectations under MFPRSI in the opinion of HUB.